akt00/rust-string-guide/README.md

 ```
   Less
 ```
 Both String and &str implement partial ordering.
-So, it is also possible to compare strings with comparison operator
+So, it is also possible to compare strings with comparison operator.
 ```rb
   let s1 = String::from("abc");
   let s2 = String::from("acb");
   assert!(s1 < s2); // ok
 ```
 ### *Concatenation*
-The string on the left side of addition operator must be owned
+The string on the left side of addition operator must be owned.
 ```rb
   let msg = "hello".to_owned() + " world";
   assert!(msg == "hello world"); // ok
 ```
-You can also concatanate a string to an exsiting String with add-assign operator
+You can also concatanate a string to an exsiting String with add-assign operator.
 ```rb
   let mut msg = String::from("hello");
   msg += " world";